jais-shivam/food-app/README.md

 -In this app, I have created a custom hook "useOnlineStatus" you can find it in the Utils folder.
 -A higher-order component(HOC) is also used in the app for the review label for restaurant cards with higher than 1k reviews.
 -Shimmer UI is used for a better user experience.
--A glimpse of the app is provided below in the screenshots Home Page- ![image](https://github.com/jais-shivam/food-app/assets/47588402/3ca45f2b-1fb7-48ce-b306-5c8fed9402ee) Accordian for food menu- ![image](https://github.com/jais-shivam/food-app/assets/47588402/c1378943-7248-4fac-9878-7f9e1a277bda)
+-A glimpse of the app is provided below in the screenshots.

+Home Page- ![image](https://github.com/jais-shivam/food-app/assets/47588402/3ca45f2b-1fb7-48ce-b306-5c8fed9402ee)
+Accordian for food menu- ![image](https://github.com/jais-shivam/food-app/assets/47588402/c1378943-7248-4fac-9878-7f9e1a277bda)
 Food display in Accordian- ![image](https://github.com/jais-shivam/food-app/assets/47588402/6183a987-0c00-4e8d-9479-83778d6e16df)